srcimon/screwbox/docs/docs/guides/soft-physics/index.md

 To add collisions between soft bodies add the `SoftbodyCollisionComponent` to all soft bodies that should collide with each other.

+To expand a soft body add ad `SoftbodyPressureComponent` and specify the pressure value, that you want to apply.
+Avoid applying very low negative values because this will mess up the body when the structural integrity is lower than the pressure.

 :::note
-Future versions will introduce apis for a more comfortable creation of ropes and soft bodies.
+Future versions will introduce APIs for a more comfortable creation of ropes and soft bodies.
 :::